BenjaminAleritsch/Contact/README.md

 &nbsp;

+<strong>Fallback: Desktop & Mobile Chat: <a href="https://briarproject.org/" target="_blank" rel="noopener">Briar</a> via <a href="https://www.torproject.org" target="_blank" rel="noopener">Tor</a></strong>

+Briar has the advantage of working serverless.
+However, since this means keeping alive P2P connections as its own server, it will be more of a batterydrain for mobile devices.
+This is why I use it as a fallback solution in case XMPP, servers or networks got compromised.

+1) Download & install the relevant client: <a href="https://briarproject.org/installing-briar-via-f-droid/" target="_blank" rel="noopener">Mobile</a> | <a href="https://briarproject.org/download-briar-desktop/" target="_blank" rel="noopener">Desktop Beta</a>

+2) Use my personal Briar link

+<code>briar://aax6gy2lv4kzvn35lymuijoghd2rthuqskgjq73zzeomledb3d2q6</code>

+to add my public Briar account.

+3) Once our public Briar accounts have been connected, we can exchange IDs of our private Briar accounts.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

 <strong>Why I dont use:</strong>

 A landline<sup>[1], [2], [6]</sup>, A SIM card<sup>[1], [2], [6]</sup>, E-Mail<sup>[1]</sup>, Facebook Chat<sup>[1], [2]</sup>, Skype<sup>[1], [2], [7]</sup>, Whatsapp<sup>[2], [3]</sup>, Signal<sup>[2], [3], [4], [7]</sup>, Threema<sup>[2], [3], [7]</sup>, Telegram<sup>[2], [3], [7]</sup>, Wire<sup>[2], [7]</sup>, PGP/SMIME<sup>[4]</sup>, MS Teams<sup>[1][2][3][4][5]</sup>